top of page

 'IFS recognises that the cultivation of mindful self-leadership is the foundation for healing from trauma'

-Bessel Van Der Kolk, bestselling author of 'The Body Keeps the Score'
+Dr Bessel Van Der Kolk, bestselling author of 'The Body Keeps the Score'

 IFS is an easily accessible and shame-reducing way for clients to understand themselves, their inner system and their contradictory ways.
-Since most of our extreme parts are young and frozen in time, my experience of working with children has proved invaluable in earning their trust & putting these frightened and anxious parts at ease.
-IFS work is completely collaborative and empowering for you with the emphasis on you gaining more access to your core wise and calm 'Self.'
+As most of our extreme parts are young and frozen in time, I've been really glad of my experience in working with children and helping them to feel safe.
+IFS work is completely collaborative and empowering for you as the emphasis is on you gaining more access to your core wise and calm 'Self.'
 You are the expert of your system, not me.
-I'd be your supportive, non-judgemental guide until you feel able to run the show independently.
-I'll show you how.
+I'll be your supportive, non-judgemental guide until you feel able to run the show independently.
 Some people only require a few sessions to dramatically improve their quality of life so this type of therapy can be a good short-term option.
-Those with more complex protective systems, can require longer but even a few sessions can make your outlook much more positive. â€‹
+Those with more complex protective systems, can require longer but even a few sessions can improve your outlook and ability to navigate life.

 "I think the first intrusion into one's own inner conflicts is not the most pleasant of experiences but working through them can really be one of the greatest adventures in life.
 And it takes a certain amount of bravado and need and realisation that you're missing out on your own life!"
 David Bowie